 “While we’ve been setting in place the public health gains envisioned as part of FSMA by issuing new standards for food safety, we recognize that such a fundamental change in our food safety approach may require adjustments along the way to address issues that had not been previously anticipated,” FDA Commissioner Scott Gottlieb explained in a release announcing the delay.

 As with the implementation of any new broad legislation, this latest delay has earned both praise and scorn.
-The major industry trade groups embraced the decision, which gives their members more time to become compliant.
+The primary industry trade groups embraced the decision, which gives their members more time to become compliant.

 “FSMA was intended to cover the entire food chain, from farm to fork, and the Trump administration’s new guidance would create a gap in that safety chain by exempting, at least for now, some of those who harvest, package, and hold food produced on farms,” Lurie said in a statement condemning the move.